Return To Handbook IndexRoss Crain's Resume

 A crossplot of GR vs SIGMA will do the same thing (as long as radioactivity is a function of shale minerals and not uranium).
 Find the cluster of high GR values representing shale and pick the corresponding SIGMA shale.

-You also need a good value for SIGMA matrix.
+SIGMA for matrix rock (SIGm) can be taken from chartbook tables or can be calculated from the SIGMA log curve if porosity is known from conventional log analysis.
 The values in the chartbook tables do not work well because real rocks are not pure minerals.
 A method for finding SIGMAM from the log data itself uses the following equation:

 This eliminates the salt in the water in the porosity (SIGMA salt = 770) and accounts for any other minerals in the sandstone (for example an iron rich cement where SIGMA iron = 220).
 Most real rocks have SIGMA larger than the values in the tables in chartbooks.
 You can vary SIGMA matrix point by point or take an average of several calculated values.